Elements of Truth:

 AWARENESS OF POWER AND PRIVILEGE

-Reconciliation requires considering our individual roles within systems of power and recognizing the benefits of striving for harmony.
-This workshop allows for reflection on social positioning and ignites our potential to make the necessary change towards reconciliation.
+Truth before reconciliation requires considering our individual roles within systems of power and recognizing the benefits of striving for harmony.
+This workshop allows for reflection on social positioning and ignites our potential to make the necessary change toward reconciliation.

 Fire can help but must be tended carefully or it can also harm.